 An isolation tank should have the same things as the main habitat, but the climate should be different.
 The isolation tank should have the following:

 - Ample, varied food sources

-- Moist, properly mixed substrate – 3 times deeper than the size of the hermit crab
+- Moist, mixed substrate three times deeper than the size of the hermit crab.

 - Toys for climbing